jmecom/jmecom.github.io/projects/computational-photography/image-alignment.md

 * 1) Better cropping.
 The cropping of the fuzzy black borders was okay, but could be improved.

-* 2) Try using gradients.
-Edge detection helped the algorithm quite a bit, so I'm curious about what gradients may do.

-* 3) Recoloration.
+* 2) Recoloration.
 Many photos have distorted colors, so automatically rebalancing the colors could noticable improve image quality.